Kakifrucht/HalfminerSystem/README.md

     - Thread safe
   - Teleport
     - Disallows movement
-    - Change default timeLeft in config
+    - Change default time in config
     - Stops when player taking damage
     - Execute runnable after successful (or unsuccessful) teleport
-    - Only one teleport at a timeLeft
+    - Only one teleport at a time
   - Titles
     - Main title/subtitle
     - Actionbar title